oist/mcmc-date-container/README.md

 apptainer shell --writable mcmcdate_debian_global_v2
 ```

-For distribution use the multistage build that removes Cabal, GHC, etc and only keeps the mcmc-date binaries and their library dependencies:
+For distribution use the multistage build that removes Cabal, GHC, etc and only keeps the `mcmc-date` binaries and their library dependencies:
 ```
-APPTAINER_TMPDIR="/local/tmp/dir" apptainer build mcmcdate.sif mcmcdate_debian_global_v2_multistage.def
+APPTAINER_TMPDIR="/your/local/tmp/dir" apptainer build mcmcdate.sif mcmcdate_debian_global_v2_multistage.def
 ```